-This Queenstown itinerary is a guest post from Scott and Hayley.
+This Queenstown itinerary is authored by Scott and Hayley.

 So you’re headed to Queenstown, New Zealand and you’re ready to stretch your legs and see what the city has to offer.